-- Teams and drivers entered in the Championship may genuinely compete in other championships, series or races (including its official testing) using F3 cars, provided the FIA has been informed at least 30 days in advance and is satisfied that any such participation is being carried out by genuine competitors. - The purpose of the above is to ensure that neither a team nor a driver may gain an unfair sporting advantage by participating in selected Events, series or championships for the principle purpose of testing in preparation for the FIA F3 European Championship.
-It is not to prevent a team or driver legitimately competing in another championship or series - 22.5 Any testing or race in which a competitor entered in the Championship uses cars which were designed to comply with the FIA F3 Technical Regulations of the day (whether or not they are in full compliance with those regulations), will be deemed to fall under the jurisdiction of Article 22 of these regulations.
+22.4 Teams and drivers entered in the Championship may genuinely compete in other championships, series or races (including its official testing) using F3 cars, provided the FIA has been informed at least 30 days in advance and is satisfied that any such participation is being carried out by genuine competitors.

+The purpose of the above is to ensure that neither a team nor a driver may gain an unfair sporting advantage by participating in selected Events, series or championships for the principle purpose of testing in preparation for the FIA F3 European Championship.
+It is not to prevent a team or driver legitimately competing in another championship or series full compliance with those regulations), will be deemed to fall under the jurisdiction of Article 22 of these regulations.